Fastec Racing Honda CB750 Cafe Racer

 Fastec Racing Honda CB750 Cafe Racer MCM_7775

-It proved an opportunity too good for Dan to pass.
+It proved an opportunity that was too good for Dan to pass.
 After a quick call, the stock CB750 motor was pulled and replaced.
-Fastec cleaned and serviced the engine, then new Mikuni, 36mm flat side carbs with twin K&N filters were fitted.
+Fastec cleaned and serviced the engine and then new Mikuni, 36mm flat side carbs with twin K&N filters were fitted.
 And just to keep things manageable the engine was re-tuned for the road.

 Incidentally, the bike now makes 112hp at the rear, though the team believes 130hp is possible.